Replacing a kitchen sink is easy; however, it can be a lengthy job.

 - Put a p trap under it and connect it to the wall pipe.
 If you own a garbage disposal, connect the drain pipe from the drain pipe towards the back of your unit.

 - Connect each pipe by twisting the circular nut shaped like a ring using pliers.

 Turn on the water source.
 Then, turn to the drain.
 Find any leaks and fix leaks by sealing the joints around the pipes or installing a new kitchen sink.

 Read More: How to Clean Kitchen Sink Drain?

 Important Points to Remember

-Follow the steps listed above to complete each step of the process; your job should go without a hitch.
+Follow the steps above to complete each process step; your job should go without a hitch.

 The most important points to be aware of when replacing a sink are: